-Pilot studies in the following areas: (click on titles for links to details)
+Pilot studies in the following areas: (click on titles/web links provided for access to detailed reports and publications)

 1. Enhancing science culture in Agricultural Research Institutions: This study addresses recent concerns about science culture in public research institutions of National Agricultural Research System (NARS) in India.
 Specifically, the emphasis is on fostering three major attributes of science culture – research integrity, scientific creativity, and scientific integrity.
 A brief historical overview of science culture in general, and its evolution and adaptation in institutional contexts, and in agricultural science is discussed first.
 Next, the essential elements of the institutional framework that supported the thriving science culture of the green revolution years, and its subsequent adaptations in present NARS are analyzed.
 Third, the emerging factors which drive the need to enhance the agricultural science culture in NARS, how they enlarge the scope and complexity of agricultural research in multiple dimensions and towards smart agriculture, how this necessitates involvement of new paradigms, disciplines, collaborations, skill sets and mindsets, and how these change the business model of doing science, are explored.
 Finally, the policy, institutional, and behavioural pathways to enhance the science culture in NARS to stimulate innovation, and advance national capabilities to address current and emerging complex challenges of agriculture are identified. (http://naasindia.org/Policy%20Papers/policy%2093.pdf)